 David M. Fitzsimons earned his MA and PhD in History at the University of Michigan in Ann Arbor.
 His examinations were in the history of US foreign relations, US history to 1877, US history since 1877 and film studies (particularly the America war-film genre).
 He also has a strong background in Political Science with special interests in political ideology, international relations and voter ignorance.

-He received pre-doctoral fellowships for study at Harvard University and served for several years as a visiting scholar at Brown University.
-Working at RISD since 2007, he has offered courses on the Cold War, the Vietnam War, and Cinematic Representations of the Vietnam War.
-He has delivered papers at numerous conferences, including annual meetings of the American Historical Association, the Organization of American Historians, and the American Political Science Association.
-Writing awards include the annual Stuart Bernath Scholarly Article Prize from the Society for Historians of American Foreign Relations, which honors one "distinguished scholarly article or chapter of an edited book in a given year on any topic related to diplomatic history by a scholar under the age of forty."
+Fitzsimons received pre-doctoral fellowships for study at Harvard University and served for several years as a visiting scholar at Brown University.
+Working at RISD since 2007, he has offered courses on the Cold War, the Vietnam War and cinematic representations of the Vietnam War.
+He has delivered papers at numerous conferences, including annual meetings of the American Historical Association, the Organization of American Historians and the American Political Science Association.
+Writing awards include the annual Stuart Bernath Scholarly Article Prize from the Society for Historians of American Foreign Relations.

-Research areas include the history of United States foreign relations in all eras of American history.
+Fitzsimons’ research areas include the history of US foreign relations in all eras of American history.
 He encourages students interested in in-depth research on most any topic in American history to speak with him about Independent Study Projects.